MicrosoftDocs/SupportArticles-docs/support/sql/admin/crashes-run-oracle-linked-server-query.md

 - You install SQL Server on a computer that is running Windows Server.
 - You create a linked server for an Oracle database.
-- You enable the **Allow inprocess** option in the options dialog box for the linked server provider.

-  > [!NOTE]
-  > By default, the option is not selected.

-- You run a linked server query using the OraOLEDB provider.
+- You run a linked server query using the OraOLEDB provider (OLEDB Provider for Oracle).

 In this scenario, the SQL Server service crashes, and no results are returned for the query.
 Additionally, you may encounter the following issues: